Cedarburg High School: Facilities

-Since the current school building was completed in 1956, the campus has expanded several times.
+Since the completion of the current school building in 1956, the campus has expanded several times.
 In 2002, construction was completed on a project that included an eight-lane swimming pool with diving well, a field house with a 160-meter track, and several basketball courts.
 In the 2006–07 academic year, the outdoor track and football stadium were renovated.
 A 3,500-seat stadium was constructed and an 8-lane synthetic track was installed.
 The majority of the funds for this reconstruction was provided by the Cedarburg Athletic Booster Club and private donors.
 The school has over ten acres of irrigated land designated for team practices.

 Extracurricular activities

-Cedarburg High School has over 25 student clubs, including AFS, Art Club, Badminton Club, Bridge Builders, Chess Club, Coding Club, Community Service Club, Debate, Drama Club, Economics Team, Engineering Club, Forensics, French Club, German Club, LEAD, Math Team, National History Day, NHS, Poetry Club, Pep Club, Science Club, Ski Club, Spanish Club and Student Council.
+Cedarburg High School has over 25 student clubs, including AFS, Art Club, Badminton Club, Bridge Builders, Chess Club, Coding Club, Community Service Club, Debate, Drama Club, Economics Team, Engineering Club, Envirothon, Forensics, French Club, German Club, LEAD, Math Team, National History Day, NHS, Poetry Club, Pep Club, Science Club, Ski Club, Spanish Club and Student Council.

 Marching band

-The Cedarburg High School marching band first attended the WSMA State Marching Band Championships in 2008 as a critique only band.
+The Cedarburg High School marching band first attended the WSMA State Marching Band Championships in 2008 as a critique-only band.
 In 2009, the CHS marching band's first competitive year, they were placed fourth out of eight bands in class AAA.
-In the years since, the CHS marching band has been third four times and second twice.
+In the years since, the CHS marching band has placed 3rd four times and 2nd twice.